Fast X-ray Transient Detection with AXIS: application to Magnetar Giant Flares: Conclusions

 \section{Conclusions}

-Magnetar giant flares provide a rare but powerful probe of extreme physics, from extreme magnetic field dissipation and underlying trigger mechanisms, synthesis of heavy elements via r-process nucleosynthesis, and quantum electrodynamic processes \citep{2025arXiv250203577B}.
+Magnetar giant flares provide a rare but powerful probe of extreme physics, including magnetic-field dissipation and triggering mechanisms, synthesis of heavy elements via r-process nucleosynthesis, and quantum electrodynamic processes \citep{2025arXiv250203577B}.
 In this study, we assessed the detectability of MGFs with AXIS across multiple phases of their emission.

-Serendipitous detections of short spikes are improbable within the AXIS field of view over the prime mission lifetime due to their intrinsic hardness and short duration, though bright events could in principle be observed out to several hundred Mpc.
+Serendipitous detections of short spikes are improbable within the AXIS field of view over the prime mission lifetime given their short duration and the assumption that the hard gamma-ray spectrum extends into the soft X-ray band, though bright events could in principle be observed out to several hundred Mpc, and the soft X-ray flux could be enhanced by a thermal component from an expanding fireball, as observed in short bursts and magnetar giant flare spikes.
 More broadly, we outlined a general workflow for estimating transient detectability with any instrument, combining sensitivity, volumetric rates, spectral assumptions, and mission efficiency.

 Pulsating X-ray tails represent a more promising avenue.
 Simulations demonstrate that AXIS could detect and characterize periodic modulations up to $\sim$5–10 Mpc, and identify tails as faint transients out to $\sim$20 Mpc, provided a rapid time-to-target response.
 Such detections would enable the first extragalactic measurements of magnetar periodic signals, offering new insight into fireball physics, emission geometry, and potential quasi-periodic oscillations (which would require ms-scale time resolution).